ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 You will need an Arctos account to access the form; you may create one at the top of any page.
 Following the guidelines at the [http://handbook.arctosdb.org/documentation/users.html](http://handbook.arctosdb.org/documentation/users.html) will streamline things later.

-The submitted for will go to the Arctos Working Group.
+The submitted form will go to the Arctos Working Group.
 Someone from the Arctos Working Group will contact the submittor as soon as possible to ensure a good communication channel.
 Please email arctos.treasurer@gmail.com if you have not received a response within one week.

 ## For Arctos